RadnoK/RadnoK/README.md

+# Hi!
+I'm Konrad

-## I can help you with 🤝
+## 🤝 I can help you with

 * 🏗️ Developing efficient software with techniques like Domain Driven Design
+* 👨🏻‍🏫 Training your development team in PHP, Clean Code, System architecture
 * 🛒 Building and consulgint e-commerce projects based on [Sylius](https://github.com/Sylius/Sylius)
-* 🏭 Building processes - both technical and business ones
+* 🏭 Building processes - both technical and business ones!
 * 👨🏻‍💻 Recruiting Developers to your team
-* 👨🏻‍🏫 Leading your development team
+* 🕺 Leading your development team

-Interested?
-Reach me at: [konrad@8lines.io](mailto:konrad@8lines.io) ✉️
+## 🌍 Work with me

+* ✉️ You can reach me directly: [konrad@8lines.io](mailto:konrad@8lines.io)
+* 💪 Hire me and my talented friends at [8lines](https://8lines/)